Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 After calculating gross profit, the next step is preparing the Profit and Loss Account.

-The Profit and Loss Account shows the net profit or net loss of a business after subtracting all operating expenses.
+The Profit and Loss Account shows the net profit or net loss of a business after deducting all operating and indirect expenses.

-While the trading account focuses on goods, the profit and loss account focuses on running the business.
+While the Trading Account focuses on goods bought and sold, the Profit and Loss Account focuses on the total cost of running the business.

-What Does a Profit and Loss Account Include?
+Items Included in the Profit and Loss Account

 • Salaries and wages